Centaurea cyanoides

 Centaurea cyanoides, the Syrian cornflower, is a species of Centaurea.
 It is native to Cyprus, Israel, Jordan, Lebanon, and Syria.

-Centaurea cyanoides looks similar to the European cornflower Centaurea cyanus although C.cyanoides is much smaller, only 2-3 cm wide, grow only in wild area and not in cultivated fields and native to the Middle East.
+Centaurea cyanoides looks similar to the European cornflower Centaurea cyanus although C.cyanoides is much smaller, only 2-3 cm wide.
+It grows only in wild areas and is not in cultivated fields.
+It is native to the Middle East.